zzulueta/mslearn-ai-agents/Instructions/05-agent-orchestration.md

 ## Summary

-In this exercise, you practiced sequential orchestration with the Semantic Kernel SDK, combining multiple agents into a single, streamlined workflow.
+In this exercise, you practiced sequential orchestration with the Microsoft Agent Framework SDK, combining multiple agents into a single, streamlined workflow.
 Great work!

 ## Clean up